Reachability Verification Based Reliability Assessment for Deep Reinforcement Learning Controlled Robotics and Autonomous Systems: EXPERIMENT RESULTS

 \subsection{Experiment Setup}

-The mission of this experiment example is to automatically dock the UUV based on DRL algorithm.
-We have both simulation and physical experiments for Bluerov2 UUVs\footnote{All source code, DRL models, datasets, and experiment results are available at solitude website \url{https://github.com/Solitude-SAMR}}.
-For the simulation environment, we use ROS \cite{quigley2009ros} and Gazebo \cite{koenig2004design} as shown in the left side of Fig. \ref{ros+gazebo}.
+In this experiment, we consider a DRL-driven robot that navigates, and avoids collisions in a mission of automatically docking into a specified cage.
+We chose the BlueROV2 UUV\footnote{All source code, DRL models, datasets, and experiment results are available at solitude website \url{https://github.com/Solitude-SAMR}} as our subject for both simulated and physical experiments.
+In the simulated environment, we primarily utilized ROS and Gazebo, as depicted on the left side of the accompanying Fig. \ref{ros+gazebo}.
+For the physical experiment, the training process was conducted in a real water tank equipped with a docking cage, as shown on the right side of Fig. \ref{ros+gazebo}.

-\yi{For the physical experiment environment, the training process is conducted on a real-world water tank with a docking cage as shown in the right side of Fig. \ref{ros+gazebo}.
-In the real-world experiment environment, we randomly initialise the UUV from different start points, which naturally generate the OP in our reliability assessment framework.
-Theoretically, we will accurately estimate the model's safety if the verified all initial intervals can cover whole initial space.
-Due to the limitation of computing power and the scalability problem, we use the sampling method to estimate the safety of the entire input space in this paper.
-It can be obtained from Fig. \ref{Distribution}, the distribution of the approximated OP converges as the number of samples increases.}